Blackprint/Blackprint/README.md

 ```

 ## Stability
-Breaking changes may happen on `v0.x.0` increment, while `v0.0.x` usually will have new feature or bug fixes.
+Breaking changes may happen every increment of `v0.x.0`, while `v0.0.x` usually will have new feature or bug fixes.

 After version v1.0.0 any feature addition may have long delay before actually being merged.<br>
 Feel free to request a feature or give a feedback at this moment.